-So you have heard about Mobile Point of Sale (Mobile POS or mPOS).
+So, you have heard about Mobile Point of Sale (Mobile POS or mPOS).
 You have heard that it can do great things for your business and make your life easier.
 The next thought you may have is “Where do I start?”
-Well, there are four main topics you need to consider:
+Well, there are four primary considerations for your business:

 When looking at mPOS, the software is really the heart of the system.
 Choose poorly here and you will regret it when you hear your peers talking about how great their work life is after installing the “other” mPOS software.
 These are the primary considerations you should be thinking about when looking at mobile POS software: